PXL-IT-NET/Guts-DotNetAdvanced/Chapter6_Unit_Testing/README.md

 The user can also alter the Fizz factor, the Buzz factor and the last number.

 The presentation layer (UI) of the application is already in place.
-It uses a class “FizzBuzzService” in the business layer that can generate the text.
+It uses a class ï¿½FizzBuzzServiceï¿½ in the business layer that can generate the text.

 Complete the FizzBuzzService tests (in the test project) and make sure the FizzBuzzService class works correctly.
 Complete the following tests: